-Read on for the details on the annual u-pick tulip event, which lasts just 2-3 magical weeks and depends on Mother Nature's cooperation, and find more all-season farm fun in our Pick Your Own Guide to NJ Farms.
+Read on for the details on the farm's annual u-pick tulip event, which kicks off on Tuesday, April 11, 2023, and lasts just 2-3 magical weeks and depends on Mother Nature's cooperation, and find more all-season farm fun in our Pick Your Own Guide to NJ Farms.

 When is Holland Ridge's tulip season?

-Holland Ridge's pick-your-own tulip season opens on Friday, April 15, 2022, and runs for about 2-3 weeks.
+Holland Ridge's pick-your-own tulip season is opening on Tuesday, April 11, 2023, and runs for about 2-3 weeks.
 During this magical, limited window, guests purchase tickets to stroll through acres of tulips that color the farm like an endless rainbow.

 How much does it cost to visit Holland Ridge Tulip Farms?

 Tickets are required to visit the farm; don't show up without one because you'll be turned away.
-Tickets are $13 per person for visitors ages 3 and up.
+Tickets are $15 per person for visitors ages 3 and up.
 Those ages 2 and younger enter for FREE.
-Tickets can be booked for a timed-entry window on the Holland Ridge website beginning at 10am on Sunday, April 10.
+Tickets can be booked for a timed-entry window on the Holland Ridge website once the bloom window is announced.
 Timed-entry tickets are required and they sell fast, so set an alarm to nab yours!

 The stunning blooms spread out row-by-row in every direction.